Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Current and Future Emission Mapping Instruments

 This analysis also suggests that optical and UV instruments can combine to observe the same targets in the nearby universe, complementing one another and collecting a set of ionization diagnostics that spans the full available range.
-For low redshift, optical telescopes will be observing rest-frame optical lines (e.g., H$\alpha$, [\ion{O}{2}]).
-While their sizes and therefore angular resolution are quite different, their surface brightness limits and the exposure times needed to reach these limits are similar (Table~\ref{tab:instrument-table}).
+At low redshift, optical telescopes will be observing rest-frame optical lines (e.g., H$\alpha$, [\ion{O}{2}]), while space-based UV facilities target diagnostic UV lines.
+Although these instruments differ significantly in aperture size and angular resolution, their achievable surface-brightness limits and the exposure times required to reach them can be comparable in some regimes, depending on instrument design and observing configuration.
 One particular use case would be to focus the smaller spatial resolution elements of large telescopes on interesting regions discovered in the CGM of a nearby galaxy, zooming in on small structures and examining their ionization and kinematics in detail.
-With current and future instrumentation in both space (Aspera, Juniper, HWO) and on the ground (e.g. E-ELT/HARMONI), there are excellent prospects for addressing CGM physics from multiple complementary instruments.
+With current and future instrumentation in both space (Aspera, Juniper, HWO) and on the ground (e.g., E-ELT/HARMONI), there are excellent prospects for addressing CGM physics from multiple complementary instruments.